mkallat/AutoHeat/README.md

 ## Todos
 - Notification system in case the server crashes
-- Decent handling for status codes that are get from the requests
+- Decent handling for status codes from the requests
 - Tests